-Cut-off values for evaluation of the test results of the 75-q-oGTT
+Cut-off values for the evaluation of the test results of the 75-g-oGTT three limits in venous plasma is reached or exceeded, GDM is diagnosed (see 2).

 The IADPSG criteria are uniformly used as diagnostic threshold values according to the maternity guidelines.
-If at least one of the three limits in venous plasma is reached or exceeded, GDM is diagnosed (Table 2).
+If at least one of the

-A fasting blood glucose value ≥ 126 mg/dl (7.0 mmol/l) is considered manifest diabetes mellitus.
+A fasting blood glucose value $\geq$ 126 mg/dl (7.0 mmol/l) is considered manifest diabetes mellitus.
 To confirm, a second measurement of fasting blood glucose on another day and of HbA1c is indicated.
-The diagnosis of a manifest diabetes mellitus is confirmed or excluded by the second blood glucose measurement, both values must be $\geq 126 \, \text{mg/dl}$.
-A continuation of the 75-g-oGTT may not be performed if a manifest diabetes mellitus is confirmed by the second blood glucose measurement on an empty stomach $\geq 126 \, \text{mg/dl}$.
+The diagnosis of a manifest diabetes mellitus is confirmed or excluded by the second blood glucose measurement, both values must be $\geq$ 126 mg/dl.
+A continuation of the 75-g-oGTT may not be performed if a manifest diabetes mellitus is confirmed by the second blood glucose measurement on an empty stomach $\geq$ 126 mg/dl.